agramonte/appodeal--buildbox/README.md

 # appodeal--buildbox
 Appodeal deal files for buildbox integration.
+Tested on:
+Appodeal Version: 2.6.3
+Buildbox: 2.3.8

-Video can be found here: https://youtu.be/LgEXMw6pUvM
+Video can be found here: https://youtu.be/LgEXMw6pUvM (The video is now older than the documentation.
+You can use it as a general idea but please follow this read-me).

 Any questions please add them to this forum posts.
 This post also has the instructions for the AndroidX and newer Gradel.
 1. https://www.buildbox.com/forum/index.php?threads/appodeal-integration.15485/